defund12/defund12.org/_letters/us/pennsylvania/philadelphia.md

 - locality:legislatorUpperBody
 - locality:headOfState
 body: "My name is [YOUR NAME], and I am a resident of the [DISTRICT NUMBER] district.
-I am emailing to demand the restructuring of the Philadelphia city budget in a way that prioritizes social services for communities and drastically minimizes spending on police. \n\nWe are in the midst of widespread upheaval over the systemic violence of policing, embodied by the PPD's well documented
+I am writing you to demand the restructuring of the Philadelphia city budget in a way that prioritizes social services for communities and drastically minimizes spending on police. \n\nWe are in the midst of widespread upheaval over the systemic violence of policing, embodied by the PPD's well documented